 Under Alternative 4, a similar coastal defense alignment as Alternative 3 is proposed; however, the system differs most in that most hardened floodwalls are replaced with earthen berms that provide a more natural barrier.
-Installation of these coastal defenses would total 20.77 acres within the 100-year floodplain.
+Installation of these coastal defenses would total 20.77 acres within the 100-year floodplain resulting in long-term, direct, major, beneficial impacts to floodplains.
 Table 22 summarizes these disturbance areas.
 Detailed descriptions are provided below.